 METHODOLOGY

-The qualitative descriptive research is employed in this study with the content analysis approach to draw the conclusions by identifying the characteristics of messages within the data.
+Qualitative descriptive research is employed in this study with the content analysis approach to draw conclusions by identifying the characteristics of messages within the data.
 This approach is combined with an Islamic economic perspective and normative aspects from Islamic jurisprudence (fiqh), principles of jurisprudence (ushul fiqh), and exegesis (tafsir).
 The epistemological and phenomenological approaches are integrated in this study to explore and propose the cultural and moral dimensions the legitimacy of zakat fund utilization and supervision.

 The research relies on primary data sources, including verbal and behavioural elements, as outlined by Lofland and cited by Lexy J. Moleong, supplemented by additional data.
-To support the investigation in the practice of the normative and cultural framework of zakat supervision within Muslim society in a context of disclosure and transparency of zakat fund that lead to public trust.
+To support the investigation in the practice of the normative and cultural framework of zakat supervision within Muslim society in a context of disclosure and transparency of the zakat fund that leads to public trust.

-Primary data sources include the International Zakat Core Principles, and juridical-regulative regulations, such as the Strategic Plans of the National Amil Zakat Agency (BAZNAS), Bank Syariah Indonesia, Islamic Bank of Thailand, Amanah Islamic Cooperative, Lembaga Negeri Zakat Kedah and Ibnu Affan Islamic Cooperative.
+Primary data sources include the International Zakat Core Principles and juridical-regulative regulations, such as the Strategic Plans of the National Amil Zakat Agency (BAZNAS), Bank Syariah Indonesia, Islamic Bank of Thailand, Amanah Islamic Cooperative, Lembaga Negeri Zakat Kedah and Ibnu Affan Islamic Cooperative.
 This data encompasses information on these institutions' programs for managing zakat funds distributions, and profiles of pre-prosperous Islamic banking customers.
-It also involves examining the standard operating procedures for zakat distribution management, and successful case studies Zakat institutions.
+It also involves examining the standard operating procedures for zakat distribution management and successful case studies of Zakat institutions.

 Secondary data includes documents related to the standard of zakat fund distribution, literature from the field, and books or articles relevant to zakat distribution management in Islamic financial institutions.

 Data collection techniques involve interviews with representatives from BAZNAS, Bank Syariah Indonesia, Islamic Bank of Thailand, Amanah Islamic Cooperative, Lembaga Negeri Zakat Kedah and Ibnu Affan Islamic Cooperative.
-Which is based on face-to-face meeting and telephonic conversation as long as it is convenient for the informants.
+Which is based on face-to-face meetings and telephonic conversations as long as it is convenient for the informants.
 Secondary data, including journal articles, books, and related archives, provide additional context for the research.

-Data analysis includes a descriptive presentation of the collected data, starting with the exposition of responses from interviews and the written documents.
-The analysis employs both deductive and inductive methods to qualitatively assess the data.
+Data analysis includes a descriptive presentation of the collected data, starting with the exposition of interview responses and written documents.
+The analysis employs both deductive and inductive methods to assess the data qualitatively.
 It begins with reviewing all pre-designated data from sources such as interviews and field notes, followed by data reduction through abstraction and detailed organization.
-Data categorization and scrutiny ensure accuracy, leading to a conclusive analysis addressing the research problem formulations.
+Data categorization and scrutiny ensure accuracy, producing a conclusive analysis addressing the research problem formulations.

 ISLAMIC FINANCIAL PRINCIPLES ON ZAKAT FOR ECONOMIC EMPOWERMENT

-In 2020, the Islamic Research and Training Institute (IRTI) issued The Islamic Social Finance Report (ISFR) which identifies four pivotal components of Islamic social finance for the economic empowerment: Zakat, Infaq, Sadaqah, and Waqf.
+In 2020, the Islamic Research and Training Institute (IRTI) issued The Islamic Social Finance Report (ISFR) which identified four pivotal components of Islamic social finance for economic empowerment: Zakat, Infaq, Sadaqah, and Waqf.
 Also known in a short form as ZISWAF, these components are essential for integrating Islamic ethical principles into microfinance practices.

 ZISWAF are the key elements in Islamic philanthropy aiming at supporting the economic and social welfare.
 Zakat is an obligatory form of almsgiving, Infaq refers to voluntary spending in the way of Allah, Sadaqah includes any voluntary charity, and Waqf denotes endowments dedicated to public welfare.
 Together, these mechanisms collectively provide financial services such as interest-free loans and savings accounts, which are critical in promoting financial inclusion and economic development in line with Sharia principles.